raymondworkshop/old.myblog/zbooks.md

 * [Hamlet](https://www.goodreads.com/book/show/1420.Hamlet) by William Shakespeare (note: Hamlet and Don Quixote are so different but as the same great)  (9/10)
 * [The Origins of Political Order](https://www.goodreads.com/book/show/9704856-the-origins-of-political-order?from_search=true&from_srp=true&qid=4gi3WPkm69&rank=1) by Francis Fukuyama (note: a comparative politic framework from the western perspective, and reshape some of my thoughts )  (9/10)
 * [Composing Programs](http://composingprograms.com/) (8/10)
-* [A Little History of Philosophy](https://www.goodreads.com/book/show/11527504-a-little-history-of-philosophy) by Nigel Warburton (note: a superb guide on philosophical writings) (9/10)
+* [A Little History of Philosophy](https://www.goodreads.com/book/show/11527504-a-little-history-of-philosophy) by Nigel Warburton (note: a superb guide on philosophical writing) (9/10)
 * [The Five Love Languages](https://www.goodreads.com/book/show/23878688-the-5-love-languages) by Gary Chapman (9/10)

 * [富蘭克林自傳](https://www.goodreads.com/book/show/28738410?ac=1&from_search=true&qid=uUZVTvNLwc&rank=3) by Benjamin Franklin (9/10)